The views expressed by the host on this program make more sense than anybody anywhere is saying.

 This giant yawn from the chief of staff.

-The law requiring the Iraq war report by September 15th states, quote, the president shall submit the assessment to Congress after consulting top military brass, the U.S. ambassador to Baghdad and his national security team.
+The law requiring the Iraq war report by September 15th states, quote, the president shall submit the assessment to Congress after consulting top military brass, the U.S. Ambassador to Baghdad and his national security team.

 It does not specify that the report be written by Crocker or Petraeus.

-He's not gonna probably write it either.
+He's not going to probably write it either.

 So this tells me that the New York Times may be failing.